 What are commercial signage screens?

 These are normally designed for 24/7 operation and often don’t have TV tuners in them.

 Commercial screens can also be operated in landscape or portrait modes without any potential heat buildup as they’re designed for running in both orientations.
 They are often brighter than normal TVs but not as bright as high brightness screens, unless that’s what you ordered!

-They might also come with a built in timer to switch the screens on or off at different times of the day.
+They might also come with a built in software timer to switch the screens on or off at different times of the day.

 Anybody that has tried to switch off a bank of the same type TVs at once with a remote control will tell you things go wrong and some will stay on.
-So you push the Off button again on the remote and you end up with different ones on or off to before so a power on and off timer is very handy!
+Once some are on and others are off it’s difficult to get them all on or all off again!

 One other advantage they usually have is that the outer bezel is the same width on all sides and there is no makers name on the front that looks out of place if you mount it in portrait mode.

 As a note, UK betting shops usually have banks of normal TVs that are switched on all day, simply because they are cheaper, lighter and offer more choice.